 Year 7 and 8 are comprised of a variety of creative and imaginative language and literature modules.
 There are 6 modules in each year and the key skills for both language and literature are interwoven throughout the two years.

 The study of English language in year 7 and 8 is approached through a series of exciting modules that revolve around non-literary sources.
-Students in Year 7 study a module entitled ‘Inspirational People’ where a range of renowned and influential speeches by prominent figures are studied from the 19th to 21st century: from Winston Churchill to Emma Watson to name just a couple.
+Students in Year 7 start with studying Marcus Rashford’s ‘You are a Champion’ which is a new transition unit introducing students to the key Secondary English skills.
+Students in Year 7 also study a module entitled ‘Inspirational People’ where a range of renowned and influential speeches by prominent figures are studied from the 19th to 21st century: from Winston Churchill to Emma Watson to name just a couple.
 Students learn how to critique and analyse the rhetorical devices used in these speeches, as well as learning how to craft their own emotive speech on a key issue.

-Students in year 8 take part in a module called ‘News Desk’ where they not only explore a variety of print and television media but also create their own newspapers and news broadcasts using the IT suites as part of the BBC News Report project.
+Students in year 8 take part in a module called ‘Challenging Viewpoints’ where they not only explore a variety of print and television media but also create their own newspapers.
 Students also explore a variety of travel writing that encompasses writers from a variety of different cultures in our ‘Culture and Identity’ module.